microsoft/pai/webportal/README.md

-# WebPortal
+# Web Portal
-WebPortal is the entrance for users to see the cluster, view job status and operate jobs.
-You very easily use it to submit, delete and see details of jobs.
+The web portal is the entrance for job and cluster management.
+User can submit, monitor, or kill the job through the web UI.
+Cluster operator can also see and manage cluster state through web portal.

 ## Installation
-You only need to config several parameters in clusterconfig.yaml, and then it will automatically install WebPortal.
+The [readme](../service-deployment/README.md) in service deployment introduces the overall installation process, including that of the web portal.
+The following parameters in the [clusterconfig.yaml](../service-deployment/clusterconfig-example.yaml) are of interest to web portal.
 * REST_SERVER_ADDR: String, the address of the rest server, for example, http://10.0.0.3:9273
 * K8S_DASHBOARD_ADDR: String, the address of the kubernetes dashboard, for example, http://10.0.0.4:9090
 * WEBPORTAL_PORT: Int, the port to use when launching WebPortal, for example, 6969